Peopling of India

 Successive dispersal of human lineages during the peopling of Afro-Eurasia.

 The peopling of India refers to the migration of Homo sapiens into the Indian subcontinent.
 Anatomically modern humans settled India in multiple waves of early migrations, over tens of millennia.
 The first migrants came with the Coastal Migration/Southern Dispersal 65,000 years ago, whereafter complex migrations within South and Southeast Asia took place.
 West Asian Iranian hunter-gatherers migrated to South Asia after the Last Glacial Period but before the onset of farming.
 Together with ancient South Asian hunter-gatherers they formed the population of the Indus Valley Civilisation (IVC).
 The population of the IVC was the result of mixing between Iranian hunter gatherers and Ancient Ancestral South Indian (AASI).

 With the decline of the IVC, and the migration of Indo-Europeans, the IVC-people contributed to the formation of both the Ancestral North Indians ("ANI"), who were related to contemporary West Eurasians, and the Ancestral South Indians ("ASI"), who were formed out of "Indus Periphery-related groups" who moved south and mixed further with local hunter-gatherers.
 These two ancestral populations, ASI and ANI, mixed somewhere between 1,900-4,200 years ago, after which a switch to endogamy took place.
-After the fall of the IVC there was significant southward migration of the IVC people, these groups are considered the ancestors of modern day Dravidians.
+After the fall of the IVC there was significant southward migration of the IVC people, groups considered the ancestors of modern day Dravidians.
 The intermixing between ASI and ANI groups was substantial and affected both modern Indo-European populations as well as the Dravidian populations in the subcontinent.
-While the migrations of the Munda people and the Sino-Tibetan-speaking people from East Asia also added new elements.
+The migrations of the Munda people and the Sino-Tibetan-speaking people from East Asia also added new elements.